duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/45-phase5_fly_the_drone.md

 1. Plug in the battery or power supply to the drone.
 2. Connect to the wifi network corresponding to the name of your drone (initially `defaultdrone` with the password `bigbubba`).
 3. Run `ssh duckiesky@192.168.42.1` and log in with your password (initially `bigbubba`).
+4. Verify that you're connected to the correct drone; run `~/ws/src/pidrone_pkg/blinkpowerled.sh` (you may need to edit the script to use `led0`), the green LED near the micro-USB port should flash.

 ## How to Change Drone Name and WiFi